prominenceai/deepstream-services-library/docs/overview.md

 ```

 Define the client callback function to be called on record complete.
 The `sesssion_info` parameter contains data for the completed record session.
-The `client_data` parameter provides
+The `client_data` parameter returns the Component names associated with the Source that was record.

 ```Python